srct/roomlist/README.md

 Exit the mysql shell by typing `exit`.

-Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py.
+Now, to configure your newly created database with the project settings, and set up your project's cryptographic key, copy the secret.py.template in settings/ to secret.py.
 Follow the comment instructions provided in each file to set your secret key and database info.

 Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.